goosst/wesite/content/posts/homeautomation_partIII.md

  - raspberry pi
 ---

+{{% toc %}}

 # Intro
-In this part we'll read commands through the interface of Home Assistant and plot them in the UI.
+In this part we'll read parameters from our heater through the interface of Home Assistant and plot them in the UI.

 # Concept